arshiasamimi/warehouse_simulation/README.md

-# Warehouse Order Fulfillment Simulation (Alternative Simulation Bonus Project)
+# Warehouse Order Fulfillment Simulation

 Discrete-event simulation of an e-commerce warehouse order-fulfillment center, submitted under the Alternative Simulation Bonus Opportunity for the Computer